argrento/huami-token/README.md

 # Huami-token

 [![Build Status](https://travis-ci.org/argrento/huami-token.svg?branch=master)](https://travis-ci.org/argrento/huami-token)

-Script to obtain watch or band bluetooth acess token from Huami servers.
+Script to obtain watch or band bluetooth access token from Huami servers.
 It will also download AGPS data packs `cep_alm_pak.zip` and `cep_7days.zip`.

 ### Important
 In insights/traffic I found that there was one hit from http://confluence.huami.com/pages/viewpage.action.
 So probably in the nearest future this script can stop working.

 ## About

 To use new versions of Amazfit and Xiaomi watches and bands with Gadgetbridge you need special unique key.
 Read more here: https://codeberg.org/Freeyourgadget/Gadgetbridge/wiki/Huami-Server-Pairing.

 ## Preparation

 1. Ensure that you login in Amazfit App with Amazfit or Xiaomi account -- because only this login methods are supported.
 If not, create new Amazfit account with e-mail and password.
 2. Pair, sync and update your watch with Amazfit App.
 Your pairing key will be stored on